The-Social-Proof-Foundation/docs/order-book/overview.md

 ### Scalability & Performance

 The MySocial trading protocol is designed to scale with increasing demand.
 The order book can process thousands of transactions per second, ensuring rapid order execution even during peak market activity.
-AMM integration further enhances liquidity, making the platform well-suited for high-volume trading driven by social media interactions.
+The dedicated AMM for social tokens enhances the ecosystem's liquidity, making the platform well-suited for high-volume trading driven by social media interactions.

 ## Conclusion

-MySocial’s trading engine is not a traditional standalone CLOB or AMM but a hybrid system that optimizes both approaches.
-By prioritizing order book execution first and falling back to AMMs when necessary, we ensure both efficiency and continuous liquidity.
+MySocial's trading engine combines a traditional CLOB with a dedicated AMM system for social tokens.
+By utilizing the CLOB for standard trading pairs and specialized AMMs for social proof tokens, we ensure both efficiency and continuous liquidity across different asset types.
 This innovation allows MySocial to support a high-speed, low-cost, decentralized trading experience, perfectly aligned with the needs of a social media-based blockchain ecosystem.